thotranexe/Simplewishlist/README.md

 Submitted by: Tho Tran

-**Name of your app** is a wishlist app that helps the user keep track of what they want to buy.
+Simplewishlist is a wishlist app that helps the user keep track of what they want to buy.

 Time spent: 3 hours spent in total